honnet/ITP/README.md

 3) Open the Processing sketch in `1_tests/b_communication` and run it (command-R / ctrl-R)

-4) Observe the displayed values in the debug part of Processing
+4) If both your computer and the Wemos are connected to the same network, some values should appear in the console part of Processing (black background), they actually came by WiFi!

-5) Challenge: send a String message over OSC and print it (see documentation section below)
+5) Optional challenge: send a String message from the Wemos over OSC and print it in the console (see documentation section below)

 ### VISUALIZATION